 Choose A Lawyer With Appropriate Fees.
 There is a wide range of attorney fees for DUI / OVI cases, and the least expensive lawyer is not necessarily the one you should choose.
 The cost of contesting an DUI / OVI is going to be higher than the cost of simply pleading guilty.
 In addition, the cost of a lawyer with DUI / OVI expertise will likely be more than the cost of a lawyer without that expertise.
 If a lawyer’s fee is relatively low, the lawyer may not understand the time required to effectively defend a DUI / OVI case, the lawyer may not intend to invest that much time, or the lawyer may place a low value on his or her time.

 When you are selecting a lawyer, particularly if you intend to contest the DUI / OVI, choose a qualified attorney that gives you the best chance of getting the charge dismissed or reduced so you avoid the consequences of a DUI / OVI conviction.Lawyer For DUI / OVI Offenses In Columbus And Central Ohio

-My practice is focused on DUI/OVI defense, and I represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI/OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about us, please see our profile, and for details about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.